-

 Requirements and Assessment

-The Diploma in Software Engineering is delivered entirely using online learning technology so students can study when and where they want according to a paced learning cycle.
+This course is delivered entirely using online learning technology so students can study when and where they want according to a paced learning cycle.
 Course materials are easy to follow and are accompanied by continuous assessment exercises, research/review questions and recommended course textbooks.
 Modules are delivered one at a time, over an eight-week period via asynchronous online technologies using web-supported learning.

 The programme facilitators provide a recommended outline of study for each of the eight-week modules to ensure students keep on track.
 Each module is individually assessed by online examinations and assignments.
 All assessments and examinations take place within the eight-week period.